legopitstop/tkinterplus/IDEAS.md

 - Better Menu() - add bind text on right - better hover coloring (no margin)
 - Photo Editor.
 A simple image editor widget using PIL and canvas to create, or edit an image.
 - Add support for customtkinter
 - Tooltip using Frame.place() to create a 100% custom tooltip.
-Could also include a subwidget that simply has the label already inside for displaying text tips.
+Could also include a sub-widget that simply has the label already inside for displaying text tips.
 - translate method to translate text using a locale JSON.
-Will attempt to get the users locale.
+Will attempt to get the user's locale.

 ## Widgets
 ### Nav menu
-A widget similar to Tab but can be expanded or iconifyed
+A widget similar to Tab but can be expanded or iconified

 ### TextFormat